wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-2.md

 title = "A tale of two tablets - Part 2"

 +++
 And so concludes a tale of two tablets.
 The stage has been set.
-To summarize from Part 1: We have a face-off between the 10th generation iPad and the iPad Air 5.
+To summarize from Part 1: The 10th generation iPad and the iPad Air 5 are facing off.
 The winner is my birthday present.

-Plot twist - I already made my choice a while ago, long before October's iPad event.
+Plot twist - I already declared a winner a while ago, long before October's iPad event.

-In the run-up to the event, all the tech YouTubers and journalists kept spouting the same conventional wisdom: Hold off on buying an iPad until Apple reveals their new goodies.
+In the run-up to last month's event, all the tech YouTubers and journalists kept spouting the same conventional wisdom: Hold off on buying an iPad until Apple reveals their new goodies.
 And under normal circumstances, this is great advice.
 Only fools, for example, buy new iPhones in August.

 I ignored their advice - and got a great deal on the iPad Air 5 that far surpasses any Black Friday deal out there.